fractureinc/claude-code-github-action/README.md

 # Claude Code GitHub Action

-This GitHub Action integrates Claude Code into your workflows, enabling AI-assisted code reviews and intelligent responses to PR comments.
+This GitHub Action integrates Claude, Anthropic's AI assistant, directly into your development workflow.
+It enables developers to get AI assistance directly within pull requests without switching contexts.

 ## Features

-- Process user questions in PR comments
+- Process user questions in PR comments with the `claude:` prefix
-- Analyze pull request changes and provide intelligent reviews
+- Analyze PR changes and provide intelligent responses
-- Use the latest Claude models from Anthropic
+- Provide rich context to Claude about the repository and PR
-- Support for both Anthropic API and AWS Bedrock (Claude)
+- Support for both Anthropic API and AWS Bedrock
+- Simple integration with minimal configuration

 ## Usage